Nox-Arcana/ToggleSprint-1.12.2/README.md

 # HOW TO USE:

-When you first launch the mod you're default keybind to toggle sprint will be "R", you can change this under the control settings.
+When you first launch the mod your default keybind to toggle sprint will be "R", you can change this under the control settings.